 Response Federal Regional NACE Size of Ownership

 Rate States Level ROR Sectors (Industries) Employment structure

-East German en terprises with n a multinati onal investo r
+East German enterprises with a multinational investor

-Total 20,1% yes yes yes yes no no
+Total 9.7% yes yes yes yes yes yes

-Foreign 19,8% yes yes yes yes no no
+Foreign 9.3% yes yes yes yes no yes

-West German 21,0% no no yes no no no
+West German 10.7% no no no no no yes

 East German enterprises investing abroad

-13,9% yes yes yes no no no
+9.6% yes yes yes no no no

-^{}Ratio between the number of enterprises in the population and sample; Ownership structure in the case of inward FDI refers to full, majority, or minority.
+\Ratio between the number of enterprises in the population and sample; \\Ownership structure in the case of inward FDI refers to full, majority, or minority.
 In the case of outward FDI it refers to a differentiation between East German ownership or Foreign/West German ownership of the enterprise.

-By dividing the population into a group of foreign-owned firms and one of firms owned by West German investors, the sample is representative for both sub-group with respect to the employment size and the ownership structure.
-Considering the regional and the sectoral distribution, the sample of foreign FDI in East Germany is not representative for its corresponding population.
-Whereas the West German sub-sample is representative with to the regional distribution and the sectoral NaceRev.2 2-digit classification, it is not representative for the sectoral distinction between a service and industrial sector.
-This
+By dividing the population into a group of foreign-owned firms and one of firms owned by West German investors, the sample is representative for both sub-group with respect to the employment size.
+The sample of West German investors is also representative with respect to regional and sectoral distribution.